Tigers vs. Twins Player Props Betting Odds

 - Home Runs Prop: Over/Under 0.5 (Over Odds: +550)

-- Zach McKinstry has seven doubles, a triple, five home runs, 25 walks and 13 RBI (44 total hits).
-He's also swiped 10 bases.
+- Javier Baez has 60 hits with nine doubles, two triples, five home runs, 11 walks and 34 RBI.
+He's also stolen five bases.

 |Opponent